This chapter covers how JavaScript handles exceptions.

 clause

-If an exception reaches the try
+If an exception is thrown somewhere inside the try

 statement.
 That may change if: